 - Discounts on eyeglasses and contact lenses

 - Call your broker.
-He or she can talk through your needs and discuss other plan options with you
+They can talk through your needs and discuss other plan options with you.

-If you have any questions about your notice, call your health plan’s member services number.
-It’s on the back of your current member ID card.
-They can answer questions and are more than happy to help.
+No matter what you choose to do, hold on to your renewal notice for your records.
+If you have any questions about your renewal notice, call your health plan’s Member Services number on the back of your current member ID card.
+They’ll be able to help answer any questions you have.

 Getting help with your health insurance renewal

 Not sure whether you should renew your health insurance or look elsewhere?
 At HealthPartners, we help people in Minnesota and western Wisconsin find the right plan with the right coverage.

 We specialize in making things simple so you can choose a health insurance plan that makes sense for you and your family.
 That way, everyone can start the new year on the right foot.